 the needs of the Australian and international health sector.
 This

 degrees in medicine, allied health, dietetics and other health

-The program will prepare you for a range of career pathways in
+You will be prepared for a range of career pathways in an array

-The program also offers preparation for postgraduate clinical
+The program may also offer preparation for postgraduate clinical

 • Allied health